Daslu: History

 The history of Daslu began in 1958 when it was opened by businesswomen and socialites Lúcia Piva de Albuquerque Tranchesi and Lourdes Aranha dos Santos, who sold clothes brought back from trips abroad.
 First operating out of Piva's home, the boutique catered to São Paulo's elites, and the owners donated a portion of profits to charity.
-Piva passed away in 1983, leaving the care of the business to her daughter, Eliana Tranchesi.
+Piva died in 1983, leaving the care of the business to her daughter, Eliana Tranchesi.
 In 1990, then-President Fernando Collor de Mello opened the country to imported goods, and Eliana was able to build exclusive partnerships with luxury brands such as Chanel, Jimmy Choo, Louis Vuitton and Valentino, transforming the boutique into the most luxurious department store in Brazil.
 As the business thrived and its offerings expanded, the store grew by purchasing adjacent properties, eventually connecting 23 houses into a large and unique shop floor.

 By 2005, Daslu had outgrown even this, and moved into the four-story, 17,000 square-meter (183,000 square-foot) neoclassical Villa Daslu, in São Paulo's Vila Olimpia district.
 The Villa was so large and comprehensively luxurious that its offerings included a Maserati dealership, a rooftop helipad, and a consecrated loggia for full-service weddings.
 However, the year also saw Daslu raided by the government on charges of tax evasion.
 Prolonged legal troubles saw Daslu prohibited from importing merchandise for 13 months, and pushed the company into deep financial troubles.
 In 2011, nearing bankruptcy, the company sold itself to a Brazilian private equity fund for R$65 million.
 This included R$21 million in cash to recapitalize the business, erasure of R$44 million in debts to the fund, and assumption of debts to other creditors.
 Eliana Tranchesi was the sole stockholder of the company at the time, and received a symbolic R$1000 for her holdings, as well as franchise rights for a later Daslu store, pending the results of her appeal.
 It took over six months to untangle Daslu's financial affairs, but the Villa sold to Iguatemi S.A. and a new store opened at the Shopping Cidade Jardim.

 Eliana Tranchesi died of lung cancer in São Paulo, on February 24, 2012.
 She was 55 years old.

 In October 2016, the JK Igautemi shopping center secured a court judgment evicting Daslo for R$3 million in owed rent.
 The newspaper O Estado de S. Paulo found that the store faced other debts totaling over R$100 million and was having trouble paying employee salaries.
 Daslu closed its Ribeirão Preto location the following month, leaving the Cidade Jardim location and one other in Rio de Janeiro.

+After the company closed its remaining stores, Mitre Realty, a São Paulo-based real estate developer, purchased the Daslu brand at auction in June 2022.